EEXCESS/jarvis/README.md

 ### Chrome Webstore

-Jarvis can be found under this link:
+Jarvis can be found in the [Chrome Webstore](https://chrome.google.com/webstore/detail/jarvis/cchdpoahgbbpoadpfppfjnnppannjkmn)

 ### Manual Installation: